maumauriciog/primeiro_sidebar_Ver1.0/README.md

 # 🤝 Meu Primeiro Sidebar
-Este é o meu primeiro com sidebar.
-Não tem footer, mas o próximo terá.
+Este é o meu primeiro sidebar.
+Não tem footer, mas o próximo terá...
 <b>
 # 📸 Screenshots
 <!-- You can add more screenshots here if you like -->